Custom questions can be used to request more specific information from your candidates.

 When to use | Useful in multiple scenarios, when you want to see how a candidate expresses themselves |

-Time limit options | 30 seconds 1 minute 2 minutes |
+30 seconds 3 minutes |

 File upload